 Approximately 1.9 million individuals, more than one-fifth of Virginia's population, reside in HRSD's service area, which is in the southeastern corner of the Commonwealth.
 HRSD's territory of approximately 5,000 square miles encompasses nine cities, eleven counties and several large military facilities.
-A brief history of HRSD is provided on page 6.
+A brief history of HRSD is provided on page 7.
 HRSD is required by its Enabling Act to meet its obligations by charging user fees for its wastewater treatment services; no taxing authority is authorized by the Enabling Act.
-Currently, HRSD provides service and bills to approximately 484,000 service connections.
+Currently, HRSD provides service and bills to approximately 486,000 service connections.

-Aboard of eight commissioners (the Commission), appointed by the Governor of Virginia, governs HRSD.
-Commission members, who serve four-year staggered terms, can be reappointed without limitation and may be suspended or removed by the Governor at his pleasure.
+A board of eight commissioners (the Commission), appointed by the Governor of Virginia, governs HRSD.
+Commission members, who serve four-year staggered terms, can be reappointed without limitation, and may be suspended or removed at the Governor's pleasure.
 The Commission appoints a General Manager, who appoints the senior staff.

-HRSD owns and operates 16 treatment plants as of June 30, 2022.
+HRSD owns and operates 16 treatment plants.
 The eight major plants in Hampton Roads have design capacities ranging in size from 15 to 54 million gallons per day (MGD).
-Four of the major plants are located south of the James River and four are north of the James River (see map on page 6).
+Four of the major plants are located south of the James River and four are north of the James River.
 The combined capacity of these eight plants is approximately 225 MGD.
-HRSD's eight small rural treatment plants have a combined capacity of 1.75 MGD.
+HRSD's six small rural treatment plants have a combined capacity of 1.75 MGD.

-HRSD maintains 538 miles of pipelines ranging from six inches to sixty-six inches in diameter.
+HRSD maintains 538 miles of pipelines ranging from six inches to 66 inches in diameter.
 Interceptor pipelines, along with 89 pump stations in Hampton Roads, interconnect into two independent systems, one south of the James River and one north of the James River.
 The system allows some flow diversions to provide for maintenance or emergency work.
 HRSD owns and maintains 44 pump stations in the Small Communities.